 6. Build offline time into events: no more head down on the phone or a constant stream of selfies.
 Technology should compliment your life and not take over your social arena.
 Give yourself time to focus on relationships and the real world around you.

-7.Build offline time and include day off of social media.
+7.Build offline time each day and include day off of social media.
 Focus on your real life and work you have to do.
 Include a one full day of being offline.

 8. Plan your time online and make it meaningful.
 Get the most out of your time online.
 We need to establish a realistic time balanced with real life.